faizan-az02/dsa_problems/README.md

 Problem 8:<br>
 An array is considered special if the parity of every pair of adjacent elements is different.
 In other words, one element in each pair must be even, and the other must be odd.<br>
 You are given an array of integers nums.
 Return true if nums is a special array, otherwise, return false.

+Problem 9:<br>
+Given an array nums, return true if the array was originally sorted in non-decreasing order, then rotated some number of positions (including zero).
+Otherwise, return false.<br>
+There may be duplicates in the original array.<br>
+Note: An array A rotated by x positions results in an array B of the same length such that B[i] == A[(i+x) % A.length] for every valid index i.